The Lazio cuisine is a home-style cuisine, where traditional dishes are made up of poor foods but cooked, they are very tasty.

 Another salad typical of the Roman tradition is that of beans, to which anchovies, onion and thyme are added.
 For a quick and more substantial salad, you can use the diced caciotta, raw courgettes, tomatoes and mint instead.

-Desserts also represent an important part of Lazio gastronomy.
+PANGIALLODesserts also represent an important part of Lazio gastronomy.

 The best known dessert is undoubtedly the Pangiallo, a sort of round sandwich prepared with flour, dried fruit, candied fruit and chocolate, made tasty even to the eyes by the yellow color provided by the saffron.